GOED's Supply Chain Navigator User Guide

 • Refiners (To be added by the end of 2026)

-This segment will highlight companies that can remove impurities from crude omega-3 oils to make them fit for human or pet consumption.
+This segment will include companies that further refine crude omega-3 oils to make them fit for human and/or pet consumption.

 • Concentrators (To be added by the end of 2026)